-Block the wheel diagonally opposite the flat tire to keep the vehicle from rolling when it is jacked up.
+2. Block the wheel diagonally opposite the flat tire to keep the vehicle from rolling when it is jacked up.

-When blocking the wheel, place a wheel block in front of one of the front wheels or behind one of the rear wheels.
+When blocking the wheel, place a wheel block from the front for the front wheels or from the rear for the rear wheels.